alex-benitez/SNAIL/README.md

-# HHGBenitez
+# SNAIL
-Library for generation of HHG response in gas targets using the Lewenstein approximation
+SFA Numerical Accelerated Integration Library (SNAIL) is a package that allows users to generate the dipole response of gas particles in strong fields, using the Lewenstein approximation for SFA.